Extra 1 ~ A Day in the Museum

 “Understandable.
 But why is there a need for an army if the IPS is doing such a great job?”

 “That’s quite usual… even nowadays.
-I mean, that each species has an army, mostly for self-defense.
-Not everyone trusts the IPS, even if they are dedicated to keeping peace between the different species.”
+I mean that each species has an army, mostly for self-defense.
+Not everyone trusts the IPS, even if they are dedicated to keeping the peace between the different species.”

 “Impressive, how do they work?”